SylviaOne/Repo-hub/README.md

-## Did you hear that the police have a warrant out on a midget psychic ripping people off?
-It reads “Small medium at large.”
+## My sister bet me $15 that I couldn't build a car out of spaghetti.
+You should have seen the look on her face as I drove pasta.